Company Law Solutions provides an expert service for the allotment and issue of shares.

 If the company has only one class of shares, the directors have authority to allot shares of that class unless there is a restriction in the company's articles (sec550, CA 2006).

-If the company has more than one class of shares, the directors need to be authorised by either a provision in the company's articles or by a special resolution (sec551, CA 2006).
+If the company has more than one class of shares, the directors need to be authorised by either a provision in the company's articles or by an ordinary resolution (sec551, CA 2006).

 Such authorisation must state the maximum amount of shares that can be allotted, and must limit the time during which the authorisation is valid, which cannot be more than 5 years.
 It may impose conditions such as specifying the share price, the purpose of the allotment or the identity of the allottees.